maldorne/hexagon/status.md

 #Current status of the project

-List of MudOS `efun` functions and their implementation in `ccmudlib`
+List of MudOS `efun` functions and their implementation in `ccmudlib`.

+Be aware: most of the functions listed here are already implemented and working, but as I've just started working in this document recently, I'll update every entry as I test each function.

 ##Types